What does a home cinema cost?

 • Brighter, better projector - laser light source is fairly standard these days - however, it's always worth going for better quality and extra brightness, especially for modern HDR content, and if you sometimes want to watch with the lights up a little.

-• Video processor - for better aspect handling, much better colour accuracy and superior tone mapping to optimise the dynamic performance of the picture - in practice, pictures look significantly better.
-The best video processors also enable aspect scaling and where needed, non-linear stretch.
+• Video processor - for better aspect handling, much better colour accuracy and superior tone mapping to optimise the dynamic performance of the picture - pictures look significantly better.
+The best video processors also enable aspect scaling and where wanted, non-linear stretch.

 • More system power makes the whole performance more effortless.